-GCERF in Tunisia GCERF The second round of funding in Tunisia runs from January 2022 to December 2025 and aims to strengthen trust between youth, community leaders and governance actors, and to increase socioeconomic opportunities for at-risk youth.
-To achieve this, GCERF is supporting three grantee consortia in the underserved Western governorates to provide skills training, mentoring and links to sustainable livelihoods; develop joint planning and activities between a range of local actors; and create support networks for young people and their families.
-Portfolio overview as of January 2023 Active grants Forum El Jahedh (FEJ)
+Tunisia's second round of funding runs from January 2022 to December 2025.
+It aims to strengthen trust between youth, community leaders, and governance actors and to increase socio-economic opportunities for at-risk youth.
+GCERF supports three consortia of local NGOs in the underserved Western governorates to provide skills training, mentoring and links to sustainable livelihoods and income-generating activities; develop joint planning between a range of local actors; and create support networks for young people and their families.
+A fourth grant to tackle the issue of violence in Schools is being prepared.
+Planned to start in Q2 of 2024 Investment Focus

-Investment Focus Enabling prevention, resilience-building and community-based integration through greater vertical social cohesion and community agency
+Enabling prevention, resilience-building and community-based integration through greater vertical social cohesion and community agency.